Skip to content

 Buy Me A Coffee Donate via PayPal Donate via Ko-fi

-Watcom Toolchain
+The Watcom Toolchain

-Nowadays, the Watcom toolchain is open source and lives on as Open Watcom / Open Watcom v2 Fork.
+Nowadays, the Watcom Toolchain is open source and lives on as Open Watcom / Open Watcom v2 Fork.

-The idea for this tool emerged when I discovered that one of my all-time favorite games, Mortal Kombat, was mainly written in Assembler (more or less directly ported from the arcade version) and was released unstripped (i.e. executable contains debug symbols).
-I tried using various decompilation/disassembly tools on it, only to discover that none seemed to be capable of dealing with the specifics of Watcom-based applications.
+The idea for this tool emerged when I discovered that one of my all-time favorite games, Mortal Kombat (CD version), was mainly written in Assembler (almost a line-by-line port of the arcade version) and was released unstripped (i.e. executable contains debug symbols).
+I tried using various decompilation/disassembly tools on it, only to realize that none seemed to be capable of dealing with the specifics of Watcom-based applications.

 Note that while wcdatool performs the tasks it is designed for quite well, it is not intended to compete with or replace high-end tools like IDA Pro or Ghidra.

-Nevertheless, it works quite well in its current state - you'll get a well-readable, reasonably structured disassembly output (objdump format, Intel syntax).
+Wcdatool works quite well in its current state - you'll get a well-readable, reasonably structured disassembly output (objdump format, Intel syntax).
 Check out issues #9 and #11 for games other than Mortal Kombat that wcdatool worked nicely for thus far.
 Please note that wcdatool works best when used on executables that contain debug symbols.
 If you come across other unstripped Watcom-based DOS applications that may be used for further testing and development, please let me know.

-Output sample
+Output Sample

 Output sample for Fatal Racing (FATAL.EXE) - the left side shows the reconstructed source files, the right side shows a portion of formatted disassembly: